Porgy and Bess

 Where to watch

 I was about 6 or 7 years old when my mother and her brothers took me to the Apollo Theater to see a movie called Stormy Weather.
 I had never seen people like that before, that were dressed so beautifully.
-In it was Lena Horne (the most beautiful woman I’ve ever seen in my life), Cab Calloway, and Bill Robinson.
+In it was Lena Horne (the most beautiful woman I've ever seen in my life), Cab Calloway, and Bill Robinson.
 And I had never seen anybody sing like that.
 It had beautiful music and beautiful dancing, and I was transfixed.
-That’s what got me into show business, I wanted to be just like them.
+That's what got me into show business, I wanted to be just like them.
 (When I went to school, I became a clotheshorse.)
 When the movie was over, it got dark on the stage at the Apollo, the spotlight hit the curtain, and the curtain opened.
-And then the same people [from the film] were singing and doing their best.
+And then the same people were singing and doing their best.
 I dreamt about it.
 It was like heaven to me.

 2